From tropical rainforest to glaciers and eternal snow. Step by step to the roof of Africa via the Machame Route.

 This interactive graph shows per day how you ascend and descend during the expedition.
 Move your mouse or finger over the points for exact altitudes.

 The expedition doesn't start on the mountain, but in Arusha.
-Two days to get used to it, walk around and prepare yourself mentally and physically for what's to come.
+Two days to settle in, explore the city and prepare yourself mentally and physically for what's to come.

 You land at Kilimanjaro International Airport, where the hotel driver awaits you and takes you to the hotel in Arusha.
 A first introduction to Tanzania.

-You can dine at the hotel or go into town.
+You can dine at the hotel or head into town.
 Tonight you don't need to do anything – just arrive.

-This day is completely dedicated to preparation.
+This day is entirely dedicated to preparation.
 You meet your guide, get a comprehensive briefing and can ask all your questions.

-Today the expedition really begins.
+Today the expedition truly begins.
 After registration at Machame Gate, the guide selects the porters and the hike through the tropical rainforest starts.

-Along the way you'll see colobus monkeys and exotic birds.
-At the end of the afternoon you arrive at Machame Camp, where hot drinks and dinner await you.
+Along the way you'll spot colobus monkeys and exotic birds.
+By late afternoon you arrive at Machame Camp, where hot drinks and dinner await you.

 After a hearty breakfast you hike over ridges towards the Shira Plateau, the rim of an ancient volcano.

-In clear weather you see the cloud cover below you and Kilimanjaro glistens in the sunlight.
+In clear weather the cloud cover lies below you and Kilimanjaro glistens in the sunlight.

-Today you first climb high to Lava Tower to get used to the altitude, after which you descend again to Barranco Camp.
+Today you first climb high to Lava Tower to get used to the altitude, then descend again to Barranco Camp.

 This principle of climbing high and sleeping low is essential for good acclimatization.

-After the climb follows a relaxed walk over rolling ridges towards Karanga Camp which you reach before the end of the afternoon.
+After the climb, a relaxed walk over rolling ridges leads you to Karanga Camp, which you reach well before the end of the afternoon.

 A relatively short hiking day.
 You reach Barafu Camp early in the afternoon.